Torbjorn-R/3D-Printed-Rocket/README.md

 # 🚀 3D-Printed Rocket Project

-This is my final in-depth physics project, where I designed, 3D printed, and launched a functional rocket.
-The repository includes STL files, build photos, instructions, and a video of the launch.
+This is was my final in-depth project for physics 1 calss, where I designed, 3D printed, and launched a functional rocket.
+The repository includes STL files, build photos, instructions (if you want to build your own) and a video of the launch.

 ---